joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-05-01-paint-balls.md

 If there are $B$ colors as well as balls, the expected length of the game is $E_1$.
 If there are $C$ colors evenly distributed among the balls, the expectation is $E_{B/C}$.

 For a game with 100 balls, the graph below shows how the expected number of turns until a color wins, assuming it will, depends on how many balls are currently of that color.
+(Perhaps surprisingly, $E_99$ is approximately $419$.)

 ![Game of 100 balls.](/img/PaintBalls.png)